ClaeysKobe/GeospatialAdvertismentBasics/README.md

 ## Configuring your API Keys
 1. ARCore API Key
   - Go to Edit > Project Settings, located at the top right of your Unity Editor
-  - Navigato to XR Plugin Management > ARCore Extensions
+  - Navigate to XR Plugin Management > ARCore Extensions
   - Paste the API Key for the Google ARCore API in both the Android and iOS API Key Field
 2. Google Maps Tiles API
   - This key will need to be placed in every AR Geospatial Creator Origin, located in every scene (only 1 per scene)